kristianmandrup/dragonslayer/README.md

 Permit authorize is about to undergo some major refactoring to split it into several smaller modules that can be composed to form as complex or simple an authorization framework as you like...

+### Authentication

 For client-side OAuth2 Authentication we will likely use [Hello.js](http://adodson.com/hello.js/#quick-start).
 It looks like a very popular [github repo](https://github.com/MrSwitch/hello.js)

 For Node server side Authentication, we will likely be using [Passport.js](http://passportjs.org/) or one of these [auth alternatives](https://nodejsmodules.org/tags/authorization), the most popular is [everyauth](https://github.com/bnoguchi/everyauth/) and looks pretty stable and supports a ton of different auth strategies!!

+For the client wew will use JWT authenticated, as described in this [egghead.io screencast](https://egghead.io/lessons/angularjs-basic-server-setup-for-jwt-authentication)

 ### Mercury